BTV Khulna: Attempts to convert

 During a public meeting in the Khalishpur Prabhati School in Khulna held on 5 March 2011, former Bangladeshi prime minister Sheikh Hasina announced that BTV Khulna will fully commence transmissions as a regional station.
 Alongside other high officials, the then Director General of Bangladesh Television, M Hamid, visited the headquarters of Khulna station on 5 October 2012.
-Later, on 26 January 2013, at a meeting at Khulna Press Club, M Hamid announced that BTV Khulna would become a full-fledged station, subsequently setting up new various broadcasting facilities and then starting test broadcasts.
+Later, on 26 January 2013, at a meeting at Khulna Press Club, M Hamid announced that BTV Khulna would become a full-fledged station, subsequently setting up new broadcasting facilities and then starting test broadcasts.
 It was supposed to officially be launched on 16 December 2013, but as the facilities were brought to Dhaka from the Khulna station, this was postponed.

 However, in May 2014, Sheikh Hasina rejected a proposal by the Information and Broadcasting Ministry to upgrade some of BTV's relay stations, including the one in Khulna, to full-fledged television stations while expressing her dissatisfaction with the quality of programmes broadcast on BTV at the time.
 Nevertheless, Bangladesh Television later sought 13,910,000 BDT for five new full-fledged stations to be launched, including BTV Khulna.
 The same announcement to convert BTV Khulna into a full-fledged station was made in 2015 by then Minister of Information, Hasanul Haque Inu, and 2021 by Hasan Mahmud.
 There were calls by the people of Khulna to take appropriate measures to fully convert BTV Khulna to a regional station from a relay one, thus preserving the local culture of the Khulna region.